Sugun2007/global-hackathon-v1/README.md

 make
 sudo make install</pre>

-💡 Now you can use ds-lib in ALL your C apps!
+ Now you can use ds-lib in ALL your C apps!

-### Windows (THIS IS COOL🤩 — use Ubuntu in WSL2)
+### Windows (THIS IS COOL — use Ubuntu in WSL2)

 - Hit the Windows key, type “powershell”, right-click, run as **Admin**.
 <pre>wsl --install